UbuntuBudgie/budgie-extras/wmover/Readme.txt

 A command to run from a shortcut key, applying the mover on the currently active window:
 /opt/wmover/wmover/wmover_run -single

+Instead of moving *a window*, the application can be used to move *the desktop* to another workspace (single run).
+The command:
+/opt/wmover/wmover/wmover_run -singlespace

 Window Mover depends on both wmctrl and xdotool